emgong/double-takes/app/posts/2016-02-10-reasonable-interviewing.md

 In order to to make sure candidates are treated uniformly and fairly (and aren't turned down for reasons that don't matter), we introduced the idea of a **Bridge Agent**.
-Superficially, Bridge Agents just handle scheduling, but more importantly they serve as a client's insider friend would.
-We found early on that candidates who had friends inside the company had a significant advantage because they had someone fighting to get them an extra interview if they flubbed the first one.
-Bridge Agents serve to fight for candidates who might have been judged unfairly, or to defend the process if a candidate is turned down, but might be earning an advantage politically.

-Bridge agents are explicitly not involved with evaluating the candidate in any sort of detail, so that they can be impartial when deciding whether to move the candidate forward in the process, or to end it.
+Superficially, Bridge Agents just handle scheduling, but more importantly they serve a neutral party when deciding whether to move the candidate forward in the process, or to end it.
+Since they're present in every stage of the evaluation process, but never involved, they're in a position to play arbitrator if there's ever a claim that a candidate is being evaluated unfairly.

 ## Consistency problem #2: Overemphasis on technical knowledge